 3. Restore the configuration in System → Settings → Upload Config.

 Upgrading a ZFS Pool

-If you wish to upgrade an existing ZFSv15 pool to ZFSv28, be aware of the following caveats first:
+If you wish to upgrade an existing ZFSv15 or ZFSv28 pool, be aware of the following caveats first:

 - the ZFS version upgrade must be performed from the command line, it can not be performed using the GUI.

-- the pool upgrade is a one-way street meaning that if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version of FreeNAS® that does not support ZFSv28.
+- the pool upgrade is a one-way street meaning that if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version of FreeNAS® that does not support feature flags.

 - before performing any operation that may affect the data on a storage disk, always backup your data first and verify the integrity of the backup.
 While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.

-zpool get version volume1 NAME PROPERTY VALUE SOURCE volume1 version 15 default
+zpool get version volume1 NAME PROPERTY VALUE SOURCE volume1 version 28 local

 Next, verify that the status of the pool is healthy: